 Gives a Broader Picture

 Cross-department training means that individuals will feel less as a simple employee completing a task and more like an important team member of a bigger system.
-This way, motivation levels will increase and that will ultimately translate into better performance.
+And this is closely related to performance management.
+As motivation levels increases, it ultimately translates into better performance.

 5. Create Trust in Organizational Leadership